crisprVerse/Tutorials/Design_CRISPRko_Cas9/README.md

 `GRanges` of TSS coordinates to the `tssObject` argument, our `guideSet` would include columns in the last category.

-To inspect individual on- and off-targets and their context, use the `alignments` function, which returns a table of all genomic alignments stored in the `GuideSet` object:
+To inspect individual on- and off-targets and their context, one can use the `alignments` function, which returns a table of all genomic alignments stored in the `GuideSet` object:

 ``` r
 alignments(guideSet)